JimJayLee/blog/Firebase Integration for Eclipse.md

-# Firebase Analytics SDK integration For Eclipse
+# Firebase Analytics SDK Integration For Eclipse

 It is easy to add Firebase SDK in Android Studio, since official doc suggests.
 However, there would be a chance that you have to deal with Eclipse.
 Hope you never have to.